viperproject/gobra-book/src/04/nil.md

 {{#include ./nil.go:fail1}}
 ```
 Go panics with a run-time error if a method is called on a `nil` interface value.
-Since it holds no concrete type, there is no way to look up which concrete `RGBA` method to call.
+Since it holds no concrete type, there is no way to determine which concrete `RGBA` method to call.
 ``` text
 panic: runtime error: invalid memory address or nil pointer dereference
 ```